-Low rise one and two storey dwellings.
+that creates unique Low rise one and dwellings and two storey defined sense of dwellings. arrival.

-Detached housing with building separation to retain privacy and private open space.
+Detached housing Diversity of block with building sizes to create separation to retain housing choice. privacy and private open space.

 Deep soil canopy trees provided on block.